gak/teslatte/README.md

 > #### ⚠️ Alpha Warning! ⚠️
 > This Rust crate is still in alpha stage.
 It is something I quickly put together if anyone needed it.
 I'm aiming to work on it as I need more features.

+Teslatte is both a CLI and a Rust crate for interacting with the Tesla API.

-A Tesla API using the `owner-api.teslamotors.com` endpoint as well as "interactive" OAuth.
+A Tesla API using the `owner-api.teslamotors.com` endpoint as well as parts of the OAuth flow.

-Currently, it only supports some the `/api/1/vehicles` endpoint, but might be expanded in the future.
+Currently, it only supports some the API.

 It is fairly trivial to add in new endpoints if you feel like creating a PR.
 Please let me know if your PR is a massive change before spending a lot of time on it.